SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Broker Security Context

-The following container-level security context configuration is automatically set by the operator for the PubSub+ broker container
+The following container-level security context configuration is automatically set by the operator for the Solace Event Broker container

 ```
 capabilities: